vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 on Mandara), N II 60 22.
 Vārk 51 74 (from Prihodala Sua came to Alap dara), and practiscd tapas), a1 184 18 13.
 28 (Deri is styled Kāmacārini on m, Bandara), Bh VII 3 and VII, 7 2 (Hiranyahaśıpu here) Tandāra-Var, 143 1-51 (Xiandhra- mābaimya) Var.
 143. 2 says it is a

-sacred place on the south bank of the Ganges aod situated on Vindhya and dear to all Bhāgavatas It puts forth fowers only on dvadasi and catordasi (verse 13) T.K (pp 217 218) quotes ten verses from Var 343 without any comment, A. GP 508 conjectures it to be south of Bhagal
+sacred place on the south bank of the Ganges aod situated on Vindhya and dear to all Bhāgavatas It puts forth fowers only on dvādaśī and catordasi (verse 13) T.K (pp 217 218) quotes ten verses from Var 343 without any comment, A. GP 508 conjectures it to be south of Bhagal

 por in Bibar, Nandava-Vā 77.
 56 (a bill very fit